Sacramental bread: Eastern Orthodox Churches

-The baking may only be performed by a believing Orthodox Christian in good standing—having preferably been recently to Confession, and is accompanied by prayer and fasting.
+The baking may only be performed by a believing Orthodox Christian in good standing, having preferably been recently to Confession, and is accompanied by prayer and fasting.
 Before baking, each loaf is formed by placing two disks of dough, one on top of the other, and stamping it with a special liturgical seal.
 The prosphora should be fresh and not stale or moldy when presented at the altar for use in the Divine Liturgy.

 Often several prosphora will be baked and offered by the faithful, and the priest chooses the best one for the Lamb (Host) that will be consecrated.
 The remaining loaves are blessed and offered back to the congregation after the end of the Divine Liturgy (Eucharist); this bread is called the antidoron (αντίδωρον, antídōron), i.e. a 'gift returned', or 'in place of the gifts'.

+Eastern Lutheran Churches

+The Eastern Lutheran Churches, which employ the Byzantine Rite, use leavened bread for the prosphora (the Greek word for Eucharistic altar bread).

 Eastern Catholic Churches

-The Byzantine Rite Eastern Catholic Churches (like the Eastern Orthodox Church) use leavened bread for prosphora (the Greek word for Eucharistic altar bread).
+The Byzantine Rite Eastern Catholic Churches (like the Eastern Orthodox Church) use leavened bread for prosphora.

 The Maronite Church has adopted the use of unleavened bread due to liturgical Latinisation.
-The Syro-Malabar Church uses both unleavened bread as well as leavened bread in which Holy Malka is added.
+The Syro-Malabar Church uses both unleavened bread as well as leavened bread to which Holy Malka is added.

 Western traditions

 Catholic Church

 A host is a portion of bread used for Holy Communion in many Christian churches.
 In Western Christianity the host is often thin, round, unleavened hosts.

 In the Roman Rite, unleavened bread is used as in the Jewish Passover or Feast of Unleavened Bread.
-The Code of Canon Law, requires that the hosts be made from wheat flour and water only, and recently made so that there is no danger of spoiling.
+The Code of Canon Law requires that the hosts be made from wheat flour and water only, and recently made so that there is no danger of spoiling.

 Hosts are often made by nuns as a means of supporting their religious communities.
 However, in New Zealand, the St Vincent de Paul Society hires individuals with intellectual disabilities to bake, cut out, and sort the bread, thereby offering paid employment to those who would not otherwise have that option.